Written by on . Last updated January 7th, 2026.

 Most destructive tsunami's are caused by shallow earthquakes with a depth between 0 and 100km under the surface of the earth.
 Deeper tsunami's are unlikely to displace to ocean floor.

-This earthquake appears to have struck on land far from any coast.
+This Earthquake This earthquake appears to have struck on land near a coastal area (25 km from the sea).
+Not this earthquake.

 This earthquake had a magnitude of 5.1.
 Earthquakes of this strength are unlikely to trigger a tsunami.